-Please limit traffic into our clinic and utilize our online store if you need dog food or products.
+Please limit traffic into our clinic and utilize our online store if you need dog or cat food or products.
 We are all doing our best to contribute to the slowdown of this virus.

 Echinococcus multiocularis: the name of a tapeworm that has been present in Albertan animals for many years, but has recently hit the news.
 This new media coverage is due to humans being infected with a hard to detect, tumor-like disease.

 Over the past few years, there has been an alarmingly high incidence of a potentially more virulent European strain of the tapeworm in infected wild animals across Alberta, in rural areas, but also in urban areas such as off leash dog parks or walking trails.

 Dogs acquire these worms by eating or coming into contact with feces of coyotes, foxes or other dogs that have eaten infected rodents.
 The adult stage of the parasite lives in the intestine of these canids.

 These adults then produce eggs that are excreted with feces.
 This leads to the potential for contamination of soil and water, and therefore the food we eat.

 When these eggs are ingested by humans, they hatch.
 The larvae then migrate to the organs (most often the liver) and multiply.
 As they multiply, the larvae cause severe lesions that left undetected and untreated, become fatal to the host.

 2. Hand to mouth contact after handling contaminated soil.